-The original ‘Crabs: Unleashed – The Collection’ (2009) chapbook contained four Crabs stories, whereas this colour cover reprint only included three Crabs stories – with the ‘Crabs Armada’ (2009) story having been released as a separate standalone chapbook.
+For reference, the original ‘Crabs: Unleashed – The Collection’ (2009) chapbook contained four Crabs stories, whereas this Ghostwriter Publications reprint only included three Crabs stories – with the ‘Crabs Armada’ (2009) story having been released as a separate standalone chapbook around the same time.

-The stories also appeared in a different order.
+The stories in the Ghostwriter Publications release also appeared in a different order to the original chapbook.

 The Decoy – 5 Pages